Solution playbooks / ERP integrations

 ERP and custom integrations

-connectors and runbooks built around the customer systems that actually run the business
+custom connectors, data paths, runbooks, and production milestones built around the systems that actually run the business

 6